 Some couples choose to make their marriage introduction into a lavish party, and this is totally optional and not a standard.

-It’s also when the groom (through his parents) to officially present the marriage proposal to the bride’s family.
+Marriage Introduction is also when the groom (through his father) officially presents the marriage proposal to the bride, through his father who is the custodian of her family.

 Can the Groom Go Alone for Marriage Introduction?